PCDMZ-DEV/Sleek/README.md

 ## Getting Started

 All you need do is clone or unzip the project to a local folder and then open it in Visual Studio.
-Launch the Nuget Package Management Console, run the Database Migration script and start coding.
+Launch the Nuget Package Management Console, run the
+Database Migration Script (Update-Database) and start coding.
+For testing, you can login with admin@companyone.com with a password of Testing123.

 ## Built With